 Keys to engaging all stakeholders with HRO goals:

-- Including a range of stakeholders in the development of HRO goals;
+- Include a range of stakeholders in the development of HRO goals;

-- Listening and responding to the insights of staff and others who know how processes really work, and the risks patients face; and
+- Listen and respond to the insights of staff and others who know how processes really work, and the risks patients face; and

-- Remembering that behind every diagnosis is a person – someone’s spouse, parent, sibling, loved one, with family depending on them, their income, their companionship.
+- Remember that behind every diagnosis is a person – someone’s spouse, parent, sibling and/or loved one, with family depending on them, their income and/or their companionship.